bardend/DNS-CPP/README.md

 3. Configure the address and the port of our program.

+   1. The code of the program is a reference [RFC 1035 DNS](https://datatracker.ietf.org/doc/html/rfc1035).

-   1. Changue the parameters in main.cpp, in this case is localhost and the port is 53 for standard DNS queries.
+   2. Changue the parameters in main.cpp, in this case is localhost and the port is 53 for standard DNS queries.

       ```cpp
       #main.cpp
       int main() {
-          DnsServer server("127.0.0.1", 53);
+          DnsServer server("0.0.0.0", 53);
           server.start();
           return 0;
       }
       ```

-   2. Execute the program with root privileges
+   3. Execute the program with root privileges
       ```bash
       sudo ./dns
+      ```

 4. Configure the `etc/resolve.conf`